inspired/TA-Forefront/README.md

 This app must be installed on a Splunk Universal Forwarder running on a Microsoft Windows host with access to the Forefront TMG w3c files.

 1. Copy TA-Microsoft_Forefront_TMG to /opt/splunk/etc/deployment-apps/ on your Deployment Server
-2. Move /opt/splunk/etc/deployment-apps/TA-Microsoft_Forefront_TMG/default/inputs.conf.spec to /opt/splunk/etc/deployment-apps/TA-Microsoft_Forefront_TMG/local/inputs.conf
+2. Copy /opt/splunk/etc/deployment-apps/TA-Microsoft_Forefront_TMG/default/inputs.conf to /opt/splunk/etc/deployment-apps/TA-Microsoft_Forefront_TMG/local/inputs.conf
-3. Edit the paths in /opt/splunk/etc/deployment-apps/TA-Microsoft_Forefront_TMG/local/inputs.conf to point to the log files produced by Microsoft Forefront Threat Management Gateway.
+3. Uncomment the monitor stanzas and change the paths in /opt/splunk/etc/deployment-apps/TA-Microsoft_Forefront_TMG/local/inputs.conf to point to the log files produced by Microsoft Forefront Threat Management Gateway.
 4. Use Forwarder Management in the Splunk Web Interface to deploy the app to your Splunk Universal Forwarder in order to start consuming the log files.